apache/spark/docs/howto/operator/kubernetes.rst

 Difference between ``KubernetesPodOperator`` and Kubernetes object spec
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``KubernetesPodOperator`` can be considered a substitute for a Kubernetes object spec definition that is able to be run in the Airflow scheduler in the DAG context.
+The :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` can be considered a substitute for a Kubernetes object spec definition that is able to be run in the Airflow scheduler in the DAG context.
 If using the operator, there is no need to create the equivalent YAML/JSON object spec for the Pod you would like to run.
 The YAML file can still be provided with the ``pod_template_file`` or even the Pod Spec constructed in Python via